Governor Profiles

 My background is in education having spent a number of years as a primary teacher and senior leader in schools across Surrey; leading on strategic vision for full-through teaching and learning, raising attainment and standards as well as day-to-day school management.

-Currently, I am a Director of Educational Technology within a Managed Service Provider, supporting primary, secondary, independent, FE and specialist schools across Surrey, London and Sussex.
-This is also a hugely rewarding role where I am able to work with both pupils and staff in effective and impactful use of technology to support teaching and learning at all levels.
+Currently I am the Chief Innovation Officer for a Managed Service Provider, supporting primary, secondary, independent, FE and specialist schools across the UK.
+This is also a hugely rewarding role where I am able to assist schools and Multi-Academy Trusts in their adoption of technology and digital strategy development, to support teaching, learning and administration at all levels.

-I live locally having moved to Sandhurst in recent years and am looking forward to being able to support a local school with the skillset that I bring in this capacity.
+I live locally in the community of Sandhurst and am looking forward to being able to support a local school with the skillset that I bring in this capacity

 Ian Harvey (Co-opted)